omardrnp/omardrnp/README.md

 </div>

-I'm a Computer Engineering passionate about technology in general and I consider myself a committed and self-taught person who loves to solve problems.
+👋 Hey there, I'm Omar!

+Welcome to my GitHub space.
+I'm a tech enthusiast and Computer Engineering graduate from IPN.
+My journey through coding and technology has been a thrilling ride, constantly pushing me to learn and solve challenges.
 My favorite programming language currently is Java.

 - 🎯 Areas: Backend, Cloud
 - 💻 Languages and Tools: JS, Java, SQL, Git, Azure